haricharan052006/Cadence-lite-demo-/README.md

 🎯 Design Philosophy: "Minimalist Performance"
 Unlike feature-heavy trackers, this edition of Cadence was built to:
 Minimize Latency: Instantaneous state transitions and UI rendering.
-Maximize Clarity: A simplified dashboard that allows users to log habits in under 2 seconds.
+Maximize Clarity and eff: A simplified dashboard that allows users to log habits in under 2 seconds.
 Core Logic Focus: Designed to showcase foundational state management and data handling without the overhead of complex analytics.
 🚀 Key Capabilities
 Efficient Routine Logging: A simplified interface to manage daily habits.